 \subsubsection{Interface Design}

 The video eye tracking process begins by prompting the users to upload a video.
 After selecting a video, the user is presented with a video player window designed to minimize distractions during eye-tracking, while still providing essential functionalities.
-The UI consists of a toolbar positioned outside the main video playback area to ensure the controls do not attract unwanted attention.
-These controls include a play and pause button and a slider for rewinding or fast-forwarding the video.
+The UI consists of a toolbar positioned outside the main video playback area, ensuring the controls do not attract unwanted attention.
+These controls include a play and pause button, as well as a slider for rewinding or fast-forwarding the video.
 This mimics a natural viewing environment that most users are already used to.
-A back button is also provided when the user wants to exit the eye-tracking process.
-The back button must be held for a few seconds to activate to prevent accidental exits, especially when using turbo-clicking to capture gaze data.
+A back button is also provided, allowing the user to exit the eye-tracking process.
+The back button must be held for a few seconds to activate, preventing accidental exits, especially when using turbo-clicking to capture gaze data.
 This UI was developed following the guidelines for best practices in \cite{mehmedova2025virtual}